chrisnmorrison/openmastery/learn/java/fundamentals/switch.md

 - a string literal (e.g. `"Hello"`)
 - a constant expression, such as a character (`'E'`), integer (`int`, `short`, etc.)
-  - additionally, these may either be typed directly as a case label, or they may be a variable
+- these may either be typed directly as a case label, or they may be a variable

 Let's compare an `if-else` block with an equivalent `switch` block.
 Both will do the exact same thing.